 Additional Troubleshooting Guide

 Besides the three most common problems with Liftmaster garage door openers that we have discussed, there are still a ton of issues that can happen to your opener.
 And certainly, we haven’t covered it yet.
-So in this section, I’m going to mention the problem in a heading, and then give you the step by step process of fixing them.
+So in this section, I’m going to mention the problem in a heading, and then give you the step-by-step process of fixing them.
 Let’s get into it.

 Remote Control Does Not Activate the Opener